 But if the unintended consequences of human ingenuity can sometimes prove disastrous, at other times, they may turn out to be felicitous.
 We are all familiar with accidental inventions like penicillin, Post-it Notes, and the microwave oven.
 Spandrels are a more whimsical example.
 A spandrel is the space between a curved arch and a rectangular boundary; although an artifact of architecture and geometry, since ancient times, artists and architects have used spandrels to enhance the beauty of buildings.

 We see a similar process in nature: evolution, or in the case of human culture, our own artifice, retrofits organs and capacities that were originally selected for one purpose to serve some very different purpose.
 Feathers evolved as insulation but proved useful for flight.
 Evolutionary biologists debate the causal origins of sophisticated human language, but it certainly did not evolve to enable the writing of sonnets or the delivery of lectures on law.
 The late evolutionary biologist Stephen Jay Gould popularized the term “exaptation” to refer to this phenomenon, expressly analogizing it to spandrels in architecture.

 So much for literature, science, and art.
 Let me turn now to something about which I am more qualified to express an opinion: law.
 The law contains numerous examples of retrofitting.
 Legal institutions, doctrines, and texts that were originally thought to serve one purpose can come to serve quite different purposes.

 Dorf, Michael C., "Spandrel or Frankenstein's Monster?
 The Vices and Virtues of Retrofitting in American Law" (2012).
 Cornell Law Faculty Publications.
-Paper 569.
+569.

 Published in: William & Mary Law Review, vol. 54, no. 2 (November 2012).